 Career & Major Exploration

-It is our goal as a Career Services staff to support UWF students and alumni at every stage of the career development process.
+It is our goal as Career Education staff to support UWF students and alumni at every stage of the career development process.
 Each Argo’s journey is different, and we are eager to assist throughout the career planning process.
-UWF Career Services offers various forms of support and resources to facilitate student and alumni career and major exploration.
+Career Education offers various forms of support and resources to facilitate student and alumni career and major exploration.

 Career and Major Coaching